ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gamma_channel.gif)](gamma_channel.gif)

-As you can see this can be used to do some subtle tinting and color adjustments to an image, or correct images with contain too much of a specific color.
+As you can see, this can be used to do some subtle tinting and color adjustments to an image, or correct images which contain too much of a specific color.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> REMINDER:
-> For reasons about why you should used this function see [Gamma Correction](../color_basics/#gamma).
+> For reasons why you should use this function see [Gamma Correction](../color_basics/#gamma).

-This function actually equivalent to the [Evaluate POW function](../transform/#evaluate_pow) but with the argument inverted.
+This function is actually equivalent to the [Evaluate POW function](../transform/#evaluate_pow) but with the argument inverted.
 As such a "`-evaluate POW 2.2`" will actually do a "`-gamma 0.45455`" (0.45455 is equal it 1/2.2) operation, which is the reverse of a "`-gamma 2.2`".

 One of the less obvious uses of "`-gamma`" is to zero out specific image channels (see [Zeroing Color Channels](../color_basics/#zeroing)).